cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-1.md

 * [Unity 2020.3.14](unityhub://2020.3.14f1/d0d1bb862f9d)

+**Note:** The version of Barracuda that we will be using in this tutorial is not available in Unity 2021 at the time of writing.

 Anyone who has never used Unity before can become acquainted with the basics by following the tutorial below.
 It will walk through the installation process all the way to making a Flappy Bird clone.

 - [Make Your First Video Game - Ultimate Beginner Unity3D Tutorial](https://www.youtube.com/watch?v=8rdfcq-jePw)